Clelia Farnese: First marriage

-Second marriage.
-Last years
+First widowhood

 Already on her first visit to Rome in 1570, Clelia was recognized by the local society as the first beauty.
 Cardinal Farnese was proud of his daughter's beauty; according to the historian Giacinto Gigli, the Cardinal said that during his life he created three great works: the Palazzo Farnese, the Church of the Gesù and “his daughter Clelia”.

 The philosopher Michel de Montaigne wrote about Clelia's beauty in his "Travel Journal" (Journal du voyage) and the poet Torquato Tasso, who first saw her as a child at the court of the Duke of Urbino, met again Clelia in Rome and dedicated a sonnet to her "Sacred Rhymes" (Rime sacre).
 Another poet and playwright Cristoforo Castelletti has dedicated Clelia his comedy "The amorous wrongs" (I torti amorosi).

 Finally, in 1585 Clelia was widowed.
 After burying her husband, the now Dowager Marchioness of Civitanova began to show great favor to her admirers.
 Clelia's lover was Cardinal Ferdinando de' Medici, the future Grand Duke of Tuscany; their relationship did not last long but was scandalous.
 Firstly, according to the unwritten rules of the time, the daughter of one Cardinal could not be the mistress of another Cardinal, and secondly, Cardinal de' Medici was the main rival of Cardinal Farnese, Clelia's father, in the struggle for the Papacy.
 On the orders of Alexander, Duke of Parma and the new head of the House of Farnese, the Dowager Marchioness should marry again and to leave Rome.